ismamz/next-transition-router/README.md

 #### `from` and `to` parameters for `leave` callback

 The `leave` callback receives the `from` and `to` parameters, which are strings with the previous and next page paths.
+Useful if you want to animate the transition conditionally based on the page.

 ```tsx
 const onLeave = (next, from, to) => {
   someAnimation(from, to).then(next);
 };
 ```

+> [!NOTE]
+> When using `router.back()` method, the `to` parameter will be undefined.

 ### Handling links (custom `Link` component vs auto-detection)